neuropipelines/neuropipelines.github.io/10carbon.md

 #### Compute cost tracker: [experiment-impact-tracker](https://github.com/Breakend/experiment-impact-tracker)

-Note: The values in table are for processing of a single scan.
-A typical inference/deployment pipeline may do ~10k of these runs for a large dataset.
+Note: The values in table are for processing of a single T1w MRI scan.
+A typical inference/deployment pipeline may incur over 10k of these runs for a large dataset.
 And a model training/development pipeline may incur over 1M runs.

 | Pipeline (single run) | Runtime (hrs) |            | Power (W-hrs) |            | Carbon Emissions (grams) |            |
 |-----------------------|---------------|------------|---------------|------------|--------------------------|------------|